joelsam2/healthcare-bot/README.md

 # healthcare-bot

 Masters Project.
-Using STM32 controllers
+Using STM32 controllers and FreeRTOS